-As the Cape's oldest town, it is not surprising that Sandwich is bursting with historic sites and museums including the Green Briar Nature Center & Jam Kitchen, the Thornton W. Burgess Museum, the Dexter Grist Mill, the Hoxie House, Heritage Museum and Gardens, the Sandwich Glass Museum, the Benjamin Nye Homestead & Museum and the Wing Fort House.
+As the Cape's oldest town, it is not surprising that Sandwich is bursting with historic sites and museums including the Green Briar Nature Center & Jam Kitchen, the Dexter Grist Mill, the Hoxie House, Heritage Museum and Gardens, the Sandwich Glass Museum, the Benjamin Nye Homestead & Museum and the Wing Fort House.

-The Thornton W. Burgess Museum pays homage to Sandwich son, naturalist and author of Peter Rabbit, Thornton W. Burgess.
-The society also operates the Green Briar Nature Center which offers a wide variety of festivals (herbs, cranberries, strawberries & blueberries!), workshops, lectures and classes for children, adults and families.
+The Thornton W. Burgess Society pays homage to Sandwich son, naturalist and author of Peter Rabbit, Thornton W. Burgess.
+The society also operates the Green Briar Nature Center which offers a wide variety of festivals (herbs, cranberries, strawberries & blueberries), workshops, lectures and classes for children, adults and families.

 You can learn about maritime history and the history of the Cape Cod Canal at the Cape Cod Canal Visitor Center at Sandwich Marina.
 Operated by US Army Corps of Engineers park rangers, the center features fascinating exhibits, films and hands-on exploration.
 They also offer an impressive schedule of walks, talks and children's programs during the summer.